EVOKE: Emotion Vocabulary Of Korean and English: Dataset Construction

 The annotation criteria used features of emotion words identified from the existing literature.
 Those criteria were selected to include or exclude candidate words from the category of emotion words.
 The full list is presented in Table~\ref{tab_annotation}.

 Adjectives were annotated on all 14 criteria, while verbs were annotated on 9, excluding \textsc{acpt}1, \textsc{acpt}2, \textsc{acpt}3, \textsc{exp}5, and \textsc{exp}6.
 In addition, \textsc{acpt}4 was modified to suit part-of-speech differences.
-Because the criteria differ by language and by the word's part-of-speech, Figure~\ref{tab_annotation} reports the annotation scheme for English adjectives, which encompasses all 14 of the criteria we devised.
+Because the criteria differ by language and by part-of-speech, Table~\ref{tab_annotation} reports the annotation scheme for English adjectives, which encompasses all 14 of the criteria we devised.
 For Korean annotations, the criteria were translated and adapted to Korean syntax and usage patterns.
-Details of the modifications to Korean word annotations are in the Appendix.
+Details of the modifications to Korean word annotations are in Appendix~\ref{sec:appendix_kor_annot}.